-Immerse yourself in the most traditional and vibrant neighbourhood of Rome: visit with RPG Trastevere and the Jewish District in Rome!
+Immerse yourself in the most traditional and vibrant neighbourhood of Rome: visit Trastevere and the Jewish District in Rome with a top, private guide!

+There are many reasons why touring Trastevere and Rome's Jewish Ghetto with a knowledgeale and entertaining private guide might be for you.
 Have you been to Rome before and are looking to explore other parts of the city off the standard tourist map?
 Perhaps you have an interest in Rome’s Jewish cultural heritage or the eternal city’s medieval history?
 Or maybe you just crave soaking up the ‘real Rome’ where locals eat, drink and hang out!
 If this sounds like you then you should definitely considered a private tour of Trastevere and Jewish district in Rome.
-As this is a private tour you will be free to navigate the tour to the area which interests you the most.
+As this is a private tour you will be free to customize the tour to the area which interests you the most.

 Finally your private guide will take you to visit the Jewish district in Rome, the so-called “Ghetto”.
 Rome’s Jewish cultural heritage is extremely rich.
-Whilst this is by no means confined to the Jewish district itself, this offers a wonderful starting place to begin to explore the huge impact that the Jewish community has had on Rome’s cultural identity, from the architecture to the culinary traditions!
-In Fact in Rome’s Jewish Ghetto you will also have the opportunity to taste some great cheese and wines.
+Whilst this is by no means confined to the Jewish district itself, this area offers a wonderful starting place to begin to explore the huge impact that the Jewish community has had on Rome’s cultural identity, from the architecture to the culinary traditions!
+In fact in Rome’s Jewish Ghetto you will also have the opportunity to taste some great cheese and wines.
+Your guide will be an expert in Jewish Rome and will be able to answer any questions you might have about the Jewish cultural and historical impact on Rome.

 Trilussa Square, Rome.
 At the steps.
 Your guide will be holding a sign with your name.